-The Iaconian Autobots had been herded into an empty holding bay at gunpoint by a team of smug Neutrals, under direct orders from Sentinel Prime, shortly after his official takeover of Iacon's Command Center.
-The bay itself was one of four, and was located on the top level.
-A large hatch built into the ceiling could be accessed from the inside, normally intended for use as an exit point of launch by any shuttle stationed inside the bay.
+Under direct orders from Sentinel Prime, the Iaconian Autobots had been herded into an empty holding bay at gunpoint by a team of smug Neutrals, shortly after Sentinel's official takeover of Iacon's Command Center.
+The bay itself was one of four, and was located on the topmost level of the domed command post.
+A large hatch built into the ceiling was accessible from the inside, normally intended for use as an exit point of launch by any shuttle stationed inside the bay.
 Of course, it would have made the ideal escape route, but unfortunately for the imprisoned Autobots one of the Neutral guards had quickly noticed its potential and had destroyed the control panel with his blaster.

-Streetwise's general behaviour involved pacing back and forth for what felt to him like hours – though less than half hour had passed – all whilst keeping a close optic on the three Neutrals who stood facing them all with their arms crossed and their weapons visible by their sides, guarding the door; his pacing continued to irritate his fellow team mates, though none were eager to rebuke him in front of the guards, should it give them any satisfaction.
-Prowl and Ironhide kept close by Optimus' side, as if protecting him, though neither of them had spoken a word since they'd been locked up in the room other than Ironhide issuing a reminder every now and again for the Aerialbots to keep quiet.
-The latter, in particular Silverbolt, Air Raid and Slingshot, had not been afraid to complain about the unforeseen turn of events between the three of them, whilst the mini bots Cliffjumper, Windcharger, Gears, and Bumblebee, standing with their backs against one wall, demonstrated a surprising level of self-control as they whispered quietly among themselves so as not to attract the Neutrals' attention.
+For a long while after, Streetwise did nothing but continually pace back and forth as he kept a close optic on the three Neutrals guarding the door, who stood facing them all with arms crossed, weapons visible by their sides.
+His pacing irritated his fellow team mates, though none were eager to rebuke him in front of the guards, should it give them any satisfaction or reason to stun them like they had done to Brawn.
+Prowl and Ironhide kept close by Optimus' side, as if they were his personal shield, though neither of them had spoken a word since they'd all been locked up in the room, other than Ironhide issuing a reminder every now and again for the Aerialbots to keep quiet.
+The latter, in particular Silverbolt, Air Raid and Slingshot, had not been afraid to complain about the unforeseen turn of events between the three of them, whilst the mini bots Cliffjumper, Windcharger, Gears and Bumblebee all stood with their backs against a wall, demonstrating a surprising level of self-control as they whispered quietly among themselves so as not to attract the Neutrals' attention.

-When the door eventually opened, several more Neutral guards filed into the room until the space was permeated with an invisible, cold presence that seemed to penetrate their very sparks.
-Supported between two of the guards by his upper arms was a badly damaged mini bot, barely functional yet still alive.
-When Cliffjumper realized it was Brawn, he unthinkingly stepped forwards with the foolish intention of perhaps rescuing his friend from his captors and protecting him from further harm, but he was stopped by Bumblebee and Gears, who wisely held him back by grabbing hold of him.
+When the door eventually opened, several more Neutral guards filed into the room until the space seemed to permeate with an invisible, cold presence that penetrated their very sparks.
+Supported between two of the guards by his upper arms was a semi-conscious mini bot with obvious signs of external damage.
+When Cliffjumper realized it was Brawn, he unthinkingly stepped forward with the foolish intention of perhaps rescuing his friend from his captors and protecting him from further harm, but he was quickly stopped by Bumblebee and Gears, who wisely held him back by grabbing hold of him.

-One of the guards holding Brawn smirked, before he and the second guard both released their grip on the prisoner and jostled him roughly forwards, causing the orange and olive green mini bot to stumble and collapse to the floor with a thud.
-Brawn remained where he had fallen, the sound of soft groaning the only indication that he was still conscious.
+One of the guards holding Brawn smirked, before they released their grip on the prisoner and jostled him roughly forward, causing the orange and olive green mini bot to stumble and collapse to the floor with a thud.
+Brawn remained where he had fallen, the sound of soft groaning the only indication that he was still aware.

-The Autobots watched intently, bracing themselves with grim expectation for whatever was going to happen next.
-The guard who had smirked slowly walked closer towards the group, his weapon drawn, as he took his time to study each prisoner with arrogant superiority, until his gaze finally settled upon the Autobot leader.
+The Autobots watched intently, bracing themselves with grim expectation for whatever would happen next.
+The smirking guard walked casually towards the group, his weapon drawn, taking his time to study each prisoner with an air of arrogant superiority, until his gaze finally settled upon the Autobot leader.
 Optimus returned his stare with an equal measure of self-assuredness, though his came from a place of stubborn steadfastness and inner resolve rather than from vain self-importance that was dependent upon bestowal by another.
-Despite his position of dominance, the guard couldn't help but feel intimidated by the Matrix bearer, though this only made him all the more angry.
+Despite his position of dominance, the guard couldn't help but feel intimidated by the Matrix bearer, though if anything this only made him more angry.

 "Sentinel Prime wanted me to return to you this useless piece of scrap.
-Don't know why anyone'd bother," the Neutral guard said, looking down with a snarl at Brawn, who continued to lay sprawled on the floor, face down.
+Don't know why anyone'd bother," the guard said, looking down with a snarl at Brawn, who remained sprawled on the floor, face down.
 "If it was up to me he'd have been recycled into spare parts long ago."
 When he lifted his head back up to look at Optimus, his mouth was set into a cruel smile, though this did not last long.

-Something about the way this Neutral had spoken must have hit a nerve with the Autobot leader, because before he even had time to realize what was happening the guard found himself being slammed against the wall, one strong hand tightening around his neck in a vice grip.
-The act was so unexpected and so violent that no one in the room had been prepared for it – not even the other Neutrals, who almost outnumbered the Autobots.
-All they could do was look on in shock and disbelief as the guard, his weapon clutched uselessly in one hand, was completely at the mercy of Optimus Prime.
+Something about the way this Neutral had spoken must have hit a nerve with the Autobot leader, because before the guard even had time to realize what was happening he found himself being slammed against the wall, one strong hand tightening around his neck in a vice grip.
+The act was so unexpected and so forceful that none in the room had been prepared for it – not even the other guards, who almost outnumbered the Autobots.
+All they could do was look on in shock and disbelief as the Neutral, his weapon clutched uselessly in one hand, was completely at the mercy of Optimus Prime.

 "Tell Sentinel Prime that if even so much as one of my officers is needlessly killed because of your gross incompetence, I will personally see to it that he, along with all Neutrals, are held accountable under the Autobot-Neutral Alliance Code of Honour, and prosecuted to the fullest extent of our highest laws," the Autobot leader threatened, his face mask obscuring the grim seriousness of his intent.

-It took several moments for the Neutral to come to his senses, but then he scowled, his piercing yellow optics cold and lacking empathy, though he did not attempt to rebut the Autobot's warning.
-Instead, he signalled to his team mates with a growl, a silent threat that promised to report them all to Sentinel if they didn't wake from their stupor and deal with the Prime quickly.
+It took several moments for the Neutral to come to his senses, but then he scowled, his piercing yellow optics cold and lacking empathy, though he did not attempt to rebut Optimus's warning.
+Instead he signalled to his team mates with a growl, a silent threat that promised to report them all to Sentinel if they didn't wake from their stupor and help him deal with the Prime quickly.
 The familiar sound of blasters being raised towards Optimus gave him courage and he grabbed hold of the Autobot's hand around his neck with both hands, attempting to pull it away.
-"Get… off… me!" he managed to choke out, struggling against the leader mech as he pushed back against his solid weight.
+"Get… off… me!" he managed to choke out, struggling against the leader mech as he pushed back against the heavy weight.
 "Or I'll give… the order… to execute… you… right where… you stand!"

-Optimus ignored the Neutral guards who began to step closer towards him, surrounding him with their weapons, and abruptly released his grip around the guard's neck, taking a small step back as he did so.
-The guard clutched at his throat in relief for several moments, as his air intake system worked to recover from the attack.
-Before he had a chance to speak again, he was beaten to it.
+Optimus ignored the Neutral guards as they began to step closer towards him, surrounding him with their weapons, and abruptly released his grip around the guard's neck, taking a small step back as he did so.
+The guard clutched at his throat in relief for several moments, his air intake system working to recover from the attack.
+Before he had a chance to speak, he was beaten to it.

 "Somehow, I don't think you have permission to give that order," Optimus said, with a cold and calculated calmness that surprised even his closest friends.

 The guard grunted in hatred and anger, though Optimus was right and he knew it.
-He steadied himself, standing back up to his full height to stare back at the Autobot leader, a vengeful, ruthless glee returning to his optics.
+He steadied himself, standing back up to his full height to stare back at the Autobot leader.
+A vengeful, ruthless glee returned to his optics.
 "It doesn't matter.
-You and your Autobots have already lost," he said, slowly and with malice, and then brushed past the Prime brusquely before moving swiftly towards the door, giving his team the signal to follow him out.
-Reluctantly, with several sneers and barely audible insults, the group of Neutral guards pulled back their weapons and began to file out of the room after him, leaving behind only the original three who had been assigned to keep watch.
+You and your Autobots have already lost," he said, slowly and with malice, and then brusquely brushed past the Prime before moving swiftly towards the door, giving his team the signal to follow him out.
+Reluctantly, with sneers and barely audible insults, the group of Neutral guards pulled back their weapons and began to file out of the room after him, leaving behind only the original three assigned to keep watch.

-Once the door was sealed closed again, Ironhide turned to his leader in bewilderment, exclaimed in a low voice and as respectfully as he possibly could, "Have you snapped a few relays?
+Once the door was sealed closed again, Ironhide turned to his leader in bewilderment.
+"Have you snapped a few relays?
 What in Tarn's gotten into you, Prime?
-They could have fashioned you a new chassis, just like they did Brawn!" he said, indicating the fallen mini bot on the floor nearby.
-Bumblebee and Cliffjumper had rushed to their friend's aid as soon as the door had closed again, and were helping him sit up; immediately, the Protectobot medical officer, First Aid, also rushed forwards to help, and they were relieved in the knowledge that at least Brawn was now in good hands.
+They could have fashioned you a new chassis, just like they did Brawn!" he exclaimed, indicating toward the fallen mini bot on the floor nearby.
+Meanwhile, Bumblebee and Cliffjumper had rushed to their friend's aid as soon as the door had closed again, and were helping him sit up; immediately, the Protectobot medical officer, First Aid, also rushed forward to help, and they were relieved in the knowledge that at least Brawn was now in good hands.

-Optimus chose to ignore Ironhide's rebuke, however justified the artillery specialist may have been in voicing his disapproval, to focus instead on the smaller Autobot.
-He, too, was overcome with a wave of relief when he saw that Brawn was still conscious and being cared for by First Aid, who continued to examine the extent of the damage that had been inflicted upon the mini bot by Neutral weapons fire.
-Then he turned to Ironhide, his optics filled with determined clarity.
-"It isn't over yet," he replied simply.
+Optimus chose to ignore Ironhide's rebuke, however justified the artillery specialist may have been in voicing his disapproval, to focus instead on Brawn.
+He, too, was overcome with a wave of relief when he saw that the mini bot was still conscious and being cared for by First Aid, who continued to examine the extent of the damage that had been inflicted upon him by Neutral weapons fire.
+Turning to Ironhide, his optics were filled with determined clarity.
+"It isn't over yet," he said simply.

-The sound of vehicles zooming by along the main route just outside Wheeljack's old workshop in Iacon's east caused the small group of Autobots to feel nervous as they waited uneasily for Ratchet to join them.
-When the door finally opened and the Chief Medical Officer slipped inside, an emergency repair kit in one hand as he hit the control panel to seal the door closed again with the other, Red Alert ceased his agitated pacing and rushed to greet him, Arcee by his side.
-Behind them and huddled together near the main work bench stood Trailbreaker, Hound, Smokescreen, Bluestreak, Hot Rod, and Groove; they appeared dazed and unsure of what was happening, or of the reason for the sudden emergency evacuation of their command post.
+The small group of Autobots gathered inside Wheeljack's old workshop in east Iacon anxiously awaited Ratchet's arrival.
+The sound of vehicles zooming past along the main road outside only added to their uneasiness.
+When the door finally opened and the Chief Medical Officer slipped inside, an emergency repair kit in one hand as the door sealed automatically closed again behind him, Red Alert ceased his agitated pacing and rushed forward to greet him, Arcee by his side.
+Behind them and huddled together near the main work bench stood Trailbreaker, Hound, Smokescreen, Bluestreak, Hot Rod, and Groove; they appeared dazed, unsure of what was happening or of the reason for the sudden emergency evacuation of their command post.

 "Ratchet, are you okay?"
 Red asked.
 "What happened?"

 "I'm fine," Ratchet replied, but he did not stop to chat.
-Instead he walked across to the desk in one corner of the workshop, began to rummage frantically through the drawers.
-"I'm not sure what's happened; I got out of there before I could find out."
+Instead he walked across to the desk located in one corner of the workshop and began to rummage frantically through the drawers.
+"I'm not sure what's happened; I got out of there as quickly as I could."

 "Is Optimus okay?"
 Bluestreak added, almost interrupting.